cdahlqvist/rankin/drivers/example/README.md

 }
 ```

-The operation below illustrates that it is possible to just reurn a simple result string instead of a complete object.
+The operation below illustrates that it is possible to just return a simple result string instead of a complete object.

 ```
-module.exports.ping = function(esClient, state, operation_parameters, result_callback) {
+module.exports.ping = function(esClient, state, driver_data, operation_parameters, result_callback) {
   esClient.ping({
     requestTimeout: 30000
   }, function (error, response) {